 Art that stays with us.
 Questioning how he had spent his time?
 For the power of the institution beyond caring for its people.
 The tradition which had begun from the culture of simple shepherds, which had come up against the Goliaths of the world in the beginning.
 When Goliath intended to kill a young David.
 Having to contend with the institutional vestments of giants which grew in power and might.

-What had been going on in the world?
-When Columbus discovered a new world.
-Over what has been happening.
-After leaving and coming back, around 1501.
-In Florence.
-In his time, what had been happening to institutions.
+What had been going on in the world, as Columbus discovered a new world?
+Over what has been happening… after leaving and coming back, around 1501… In Florence.
+In this time, what had been happening to institutions?
 Because of a papacy?

 Looking for the outward signs in art which unite us all.
 Again.
 As David considered taking another man’s life.
 Like Cain had once done, only now long after the Ten Commandments had been presented to Moses.
 The blasphemy of self-importance, in the present time, to take a life.
 When the institution of state approved.
 When done for a human cause?
 As a boy is forced into manhood.